-Free immunization clinic for children to resume on Saturday, June 6
+Free immunization clinics for children resume

 The monthly clinics — provided with the generous support of Kohl’s Cares — were temporarily postponed in March as the hospital prepared for COVID-19.

 Several safety measures will be in place during the clinic:

 - Access to the building will be limited.
 Please park in Visitor Parking Garage (Parking Structure 2 across from Alaska Airlines Center) outside the Level 3 entrance;

 - Staff will come to your vehicle to complete registration and let you know when it is your turn to enter the clinic;

 - Only one parent and the child/children receiving immunization(s) will be allowed into the clinic;

 - Parent and children over 2 years of age must wear a mask;